Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Last action: May 12, 2026

-Would allow installation of geofencing technology around critical infrastructure and buildings to prevent UAS operation in designated areas.
+Would allow installation of geofencing technology around critical infrastructure or buildings to restrict drone access and prevent unauthorized UAS operations.

 Last action: May 12, 2026